 It's not quite clear how state governments will respond to the sweeping changes in marriage law, including access to divorce by partners in civil unions.

 After several years of fluctuating laws and status, the matter is finally settled at the federal level.
-But it is important to refer to your state's laws if your situation is particularly complex.
+But it's important to refer to your state's laws if your situation is particularly complex.
 Those in civil unions, for example, may need to establish residency in the state where the union was performed in order to dissolve the relationship.
 But if you were legally married, you may now get divorced in any state.